-12+ weeks: release; can fly and safely lift off water to escape snapping turtles.
-Is fearful of most humans and all pets.
-Has learned to seek out natural diet from soil and does not readily accept "handouts".
-Rate of survival is greatly increased by releasing groups of 2 or more juveniles together.
+Can fly and safely lift off water to escape snapping turtles in pond.
+Should be fearful of pets.
+Has learned to seek out natural diet from soil.

-3-12 weeks old: In addition to earlier diet, allow "rooting" in yard and can also add Scratch Grains to diet (available from Feed and Seed or Food Lion).
+In addition to earlier diet, allow "rooting" in yard and can also add Multigrain Scratch Grains to diet (available from Feed and Seed, some grocery stores, or online).

 The primary complaint in raising ducklings is mess and odor.
 The most efficient way to house ducklings indoors is in wire bottom cages so that spillage and droppings fall through to the newspapered tray below.
 Wrap a sheet or towel to cover all sides of the cage except the very front.
 This will prevent food from being flung everywhere while they "dabble'.
 Offer a toweled area in the cage where they can rest as a group and stay warm, but replace the towel frequently.
 Avoid using hay or straw for substrate; it encourages bacterial growth and heavy odors.
 Use diluted bleach to clean caging; primarily to neutralize odors.

 Never raise a single duckling alone.
 Muscovies are domestic ducks and will imprint on humans, this includes sexual imprinting.
 Once mature, they will attempt to mate with humans (because they have been imprinted) following release.
-These ducks will be destroyed by Animal Control if complaints arise.
+These ducks are large bodied birds and will become a nuisance during breeding season.
+If they escape, the will be destroyed by Animal Control if complaints arise.
 Avoid this problem by raising at least two ducklings and allowing them to bond with one another instead of you (no matter how much they "peep" for attention).
-Handle them as little as possible and don't let them interact with your pets (otherwise they will think that all dogs and cats are friendly!).
-They will live longer after release if you raise them to understand that humans and pets are potential predators.
+Don't let them interact with your pets (otherwise they will think that all dogs and cats are friendly!).

 Humane Domestic Duck Management